Seaford, New York: Cedar Creek Park

-The Cedar Creek Park, located on the south end of Seaford on Merrick Road, east of Wantagh Avenue, contains playgrounds, dunes and athletic fields, and offers a variety of community-based activities.
+Cedar Creek Park, located on the south end of Seaford on Merrick Road, east of Wantagh Avenue, contains playgrounds, dunes and athletic fields, and offers a variety of community-based activities.
+The Cedar Creek Wastewater Treatment Plant is directly to the south, and is accessed via a gate inside the park.

 During several months following Hurricane Sandy (October 2012), Cedar Creek Park was the site of a relief and assistance center, providing services of the American Red Cross and the Federal Emergency Management Agency, and a central location for property insurance companies to advise customers regarding the filing of claims for property damage.

 Sports

-Seaford has Police Athletic Leagues for several sports, and the local Roman Catholic parish, St. William the Abbott, offers Catholic Youth Organization (CYO) baseball, basketball, swimming, and volleyball.
-Maria Regina also offers a wide variety of CYO sports.
-Seaford is also home to the Long Island Broncos, Seaford Little League for baseball and softball.
+Seaford is home to the Long Island Broncos.
 Established in 1966, the Long Island Broncos is one of the oldest Youth Football and Cheer organizations on Long Island.

+Seaford also has Police Athletic Leagues for several sports, and the local Roman Catholic parish, St. William the Abbot, offers Catholic Youth Organization (CYO) basketball and swimming.
+Maria Regina also offers a wide variety of CYO sports and the Seaford Little League offers both baseball and softball.

 Transportation

 Seaford has a station on the Babylon Branch of the Long Island Rail Road.

-Nassau Inter-County Express service in Seaford is provided by the n54 (which serves the train station) and the n19 (which runs along Merrick Road, south of the station).
+Nassau Inter-County Express service in Seaford is provided by the n54 (which serves Jerusalem and Washington Avenues, and the train station) and the n19 (which runs along Merrick Road, south of the station).